 - Pack a Picnic.
-For a romantic meal on the road, pack a picnic basket.
-You can splurge on delicacies like good bread, fresh fruit, smoked salmon, gourmet cheese, and fancy chocolate and still pay less than you would for a restaurant meal.
+For a romantic meal on the road, pack a picnic lunch (or brunch).
+You can splurge on foodie-approved delicacies like good bread, fresh fruit, smoked salmon, gourmet cheese, and fancy chocolate and still pay less than you would for a restaurant meal.
 To make it a gourmet experience, pack real plates, silverware, and cloth napkins instead of disposable ones.
 Then lay out a blanket in a beautiful outdoor spot, unpack your picnic, and take turns feeding each other tidbits.

 - Bring Your Own Bottle.
 The markup on drinks at a bar is even higher than the markup on food at a restaurant.
 At many resorts, you can expect to pay $10 or more for a single cocktail.
 To avoid this cost, stow a bottle of good, inexpensive wine and a couple of glasses in your luggage.
-The Transportation Security Administration allows bottles up to 5 liters in checked baggage and up to 100 milliliters in a carry-ons; corkscrews are allowed only in checked bags.
+The Transportation Security Administration allows bottles up to 5 liters in checked baggage and up to 100 milliliters in carry-ons.
+Corkscrews without blades can travel in a carry-on; those with blades are allowed only in checked bags.
 After dinner, uncork your bottle and enjoy a nightcap in your room or out on the balcony under the stars.

 - Hit the Supermarket.
 If you’ve chosen a hotel room or apartment with a kitchen, you can hit the market and pick up ingredients for a simple meal to cook together.
 Cooking as a couple helps you bond and build intimacy.
 If you don’t have access to a kitchen, you can still save a good chunk of the cost of a restaurant meal by picking up prepared foods like sushi or rotisserie chicken from the supermarket.
 Then you can dine in by candlelight and move straight to the bedroom if things get steamy — no need to wait for the check.